Estimate Time6 min

 65th birthday month

 • Confirm that your coverage is in place for the first day of your birthday month.
+People born on the first of the month may receive Medicare coverage as early as the first day of the month before their 65th birthday.

 More to explore

-1. Not all states offer Medigap plans by letters.
+1. Not all states offer Medicare Supplement plans by letters.
 Massachusetts, Minnesota and Wisconsin have repackaged their offering to simplify the choices and make different options available to their residents.
-2. When you travel outside the US, most plans cover emergency health care, with a lifetime limit of $50,000.
+2. When you travel outside the US, most Medicare Supplement plans cover emergency health care, with a lifetime limit of $50,000.
 Plans may cover foreign travel emergency care if it begins during the first 60 days of your trip and if Medicare doesn't otherwise cover the care, and they may pay 80% of the billed charges for certain medically necessary emergency care outside the US after you meet a $250 deductible for the year.
 If you have plans E, H, I, and J that are no longer sold, they still cover foreign travel emergency care.
-3. For a complete comparison of Medigap plans and benefits offered, refer to the appropriate table on Medicare.gov.
+3. For a complete comparison of Medicare Supplement plans and benefits offered, refer to the appropriate table on Medicare.gov.

 Views expressed are as of the date indicated, based on the information available at that time, and may change based on market or other conditions.
 Unless otherwise noted, the opinions provided are those of the speaker or author and not necessarily those of Fidelity Investments or its affiliates.
 Fidelity does not assume any duty to update any of the information.